saskian-prolifix/company-application-policies/prd-dash/eula.md

 - **Agreement:** This End-User License Agreement that forms the entire agreement between You and the Company regarding the use of the Application.
 This Agreement has been created with the help of the [EULA Generator](https://www.termsfeed.com/eula-generator/).

-- **Application:** The software program provided by the Company downloaded by You to a Device, named Prolific Diagnostics.
+- **Application:** The software program provided by the Company downloaded by You to a Device, named PRD Dash.

 - **Company:** Prolific Technologies, Pretoria, Gauteng.